Catholic Church in Russia: Council of Florence to 19th century

 The first Catholic diocese established in Russia was the Roman Catholic Diocese of Smolensk in 1636.
-Smolensk covered all of Russia until the Roman Catholic Archdiocese of Mohilev was established by Catherine the Great in 1772 without Papal authority, but it was approved by Pope Pius VI in 1783.
-Minsk-Mohilev was established later established in 1798.
+Smolensk covered all of Russia until the Roman Catholic Diocese of Mohilev was established by Catherine the Great in 1772 without Papal authority, but it was approved by Pope Pius VI in 1783.
+In 1798 the Archdiocese of Mohilev was raised to Metropolitan Archdiocese of Mohilev with five (six after 1848) suffragan dioceses.
 When the Jesuit order was suppressed in the second half of the 18th century, the papal brief promulgating the suppression was not promulgated in Russia.
 Catherine the Great valued the contribution of the Jesuits to learning, and invited them to Russia, where they remained active until they were expelled in 1820 at the instigation of Russian Orthodox hierarchs.

 20th century

-Before 1917, there were two dioceses in Russia: in Mogilev with its episcopal see in St. Petersburg and Tiraspol with its episcopal see in Saratov.
+Before 1917, there were two dioceses in the current territory of Russia (not to be confused with the bigger territory of the Russian Empire): in Mogilev with its episcopal see in St. Petersburg and Tiraspol with its episcopal see in Saratov.
 150 Catholic parishes were present with more than 250 priests to serve around half a million Catholic believers in Russia.

-During the 69 years of the Soviet time (1922-1991) many Catholic faithful lost their lives, were persecuted or imprisoned for their faith.
+During the 69 years of the Soviet time (1922–1991) many Catholic faithful lost their lives, were persecuted, or imprisoned for their faith.
 Besides being Christian, the Catholics had an additional stigma by belonging to a church that, unlike the Eastern Orthodox Christians, has not been considered indigenously Russian.
 By the end of the 1930s, there were only two functioning Catholic churches in the USSR, staffed by and catering largely to French expatriates: the Church of St. Louis in Moscow and the Church of Our Lady of Lourdes in St. Petersburg.

 In the aftermath of post-Civil-War famine of 1921, the Catholic Church sent a Papal Famine Relief Mission to Russia, headed by the American Jesuit Edmund A. Walsh.
 The mission also succeeded in securing for the Vatican the Holy Relics of St. Andrew Bobola, which were then transported to Rome by the Mission's Assistant Director, Louis J. Gallagher.